 Whittaker nodded, staring into the glowing golden orbs of the machine’s artificial eyes.

-The AI had found its way into the servers of a lab in Kazakhstan controlled by the Bobo syndicate six months earlier, and when discovered by one of the deck-jockeys working there, had talked itself into an audience with the boss.
+The AI had found its way into the servers of a lab in Kazakhstan controlled by Bobo’s syndicate six months earlier, and when discovered by one of the deck-jockeys working there, talked itself into an audience with the boss.

 “Their loss,” Whittaker mumbled.